 I have written a longer article on the subject which you can read here.

 Do you miss even more clarity in the cup?
 Then try brewing with two paper filters.

 It sounds a bit crazy, but it is quite simple in practice and has a good effect.
 Where you usually put one paper filter, you use two.

 I’ve only used two filters for a short time, but have been really excited about it ever since I first tried the technique.

 With two filters, it is slightly more economical to throw them out after each brew.
 Instead, reuse the filters.
 It’s surprisingly easy once you’re used to it.

-However, there are still other Adler’s theses out there.
+However, there is still another Adler’s thesis out there.
 One of them is that Aeropress is self-cleaning.
 However, we must strongly oppose this.
 If you do not clean your equipment, your coffee will quickly taste poor.

-With lightly roasted and sour coffee, however, I have become really fond of Cristian Scigliano’s recipe.
+However, with lightly roasted and sour coffee, I have become really fond of Cristian Scigliano’s recipe.

-After all, Cristian brews for The Coffee Collective on a daily basis, so you almost have to assume that this recipe fits perfectly with third wave roasts.
+After all, Cristian brews for The Coffee Collective daily, so you almost have to assume that this recipe fits perfectly with third-wave roasts.